-The optical fibre used in the sensor downlead comprises a thin glass fibre (OD 125 $\mu$ m) surrounded with a thin acrylate primary buffer layer (OD 250 $\mu$ m) and encased in a flexible plastic jacket (OD 900 $\mu$ m).
 Optical fibre is very flexible in nature, however, it is important to remember that the light carrying part of the fibre is made of glass and careful handling is important to ensure the longevity of the sensor downlead.
 If the glass fibre is broken, light will no longer reach the sensing element and measurements will be impossible.

-In particular, when handling the fibre downlead the following guidelines should be observed:
+In particular, when handling the sensor downlead the following guidelines should be observed:

-- Avoid tight bends in the fibre to prevent sensor damage - o Bend radii less than 10 mm should be avoided.

-- Avoid knotting the fibre. - o Tangles and knots in the fibre should be careful undone without pulling the fibre taut. - When in use, ensure the fibre is kept clear of mechanical equipment (such as translation stages etc) so that it does not become entangled in moving parts.
+- Avoid tight bends in the fibre to prevent sensor damage - Bend radii less than 10 mm should be avoided. - Avoid knotting the fibre. - Tangles and knots in the fibre should be careful undone without pulling the fibre taut. - When in use, ensure the sensor downlead is kept clear of mechanical equipment (such as translation stages etc.) so that it does not become entangled in moving parts.